How Long Should a Tooth Hurt After a Filling

 When Should You Visit Your Dentist for Tooth Sensitivity or Pain After a Filling?

-And it also means that you should see an experienced dentist who can determine the problem and find a treatment solution to end tooth sensitivity and pain.
+It also means that you should see an experienced dentist who can determine the problem and find a treatment solution to end tooth sensitivity and pain.

 Reach Out to Us Today